ascopes/protobuf-maven-plugin/README.md

 > [!TIP]
 > Any `*.proto` files that are discovered in project dependencies will be made available
 > to `protoc`,
-> so you can import them in exactly the same way you would with Java classes
+> so you can import them in exactly the same way you would with Java classes!

 ### Other language support